Ballet San Jose: Artistic direction

 Nahat was not allowed to announce preparations for the 2012 season which were delayed, with the dancers' contract being finalized in December 2011 and rehearsals for any performances other than The Nutcracker not begun by mid-December.
 The company's web site on January 5, 2012 had not announced its 2012 season, but a "shortened" season was later announced, with programs for March, April and May.
 Although earlier reports that Artistic Director Dennis Nahat might be replaced were subsequently denied, his role in the company remained unclear and the 2012 program will be chosen by the new artistic committee and new board of directors appointed by Fry since all former major board members resigned after Nahat's ousting.
 In January 2012, the new leaders removed Nahat in a letter directed by Fry and delivered by executive director, Stephanie Ziesel stating that his services were no longer required from his role as artistic director and he left the company.

 The company danced to recorded music for its spring 2012 repertory season, but all 2012–2013 performances are being accompanied by Symphony Silicon Valley, including new productions of The Nutcracker in December 2012, a new full-length Don Quixote was staged and performed by ABT retired principal dancer José Manual Carreño using sets and costumes from a number of Nahat productions in February 2013, as well as such pieces of mixed repertoire as Sir Frederick Ashton's Lez Rendez-vous and Thais Pas de Deux, and Clark Tippet's (Former Cleveland Ballet dancer and ABT Principal) Bruch Violin Concerto.

 Beginning in 2013, most of the ballet's performances were danced to recorded music instead of a live orchestra.

 José Manuel Carreño became artistic director September 3, 2013, and remained through the company's closure.

 Education

 The Ballet San Jose School was established in 1996.
 Upon the closure of the company, the school is now its own entity, The New Ballet School.
-It is an American Ballet Theater Certified School run under the direction of former Cleveland San Jose Ballet dancer, executive director, Dalia Rawson.
+It is an American Ballet Theatre Certified School run under the direction of former Cleveland San Jose Ballet dancer, executive director, Dalia Rawson.